Geospatial-AI-CDT/Geospatial-AI-CDT.github.io/casestudy/casestudy3.md

 layout: page
 ---

-_The following questions are aimed to capture a snapshot of an individual students within one the CDT cohort.
-During proposal development hypothetical students (with real Southampton supervisors, and hypothetical industrial ones) will be used to help shape the training programme and give light to how the CDT would be experienced from the perspective of the student.
-If we get funded, the same questions can be reused to help us tell the stories of our actual students._
+_The following questions are aimed to capture a snapshot of an individual student within one the CDT cohorts.
+During proposal development, hypothetical students (with real Southampton supervisors, and hypothetical industrial ones) are used to help shape the training programme and give light to how the CDT would be experienced from the perspective of the student.
+If successfully funded, the same questions will be reused to help us tell the stories of our actual students._

 # Describe the student’s previous academic and/or professional background
 XXX undertook a Batchelor’s degree in Geography  and an MSc in Applied GIS and Remote sensing both at Southampton.
 His dissertation was contributing to some aspect of a research project funded by ESA to look at time series of satellite data for vegetation condition monitoring.